Rajeshkumaran/ally-okr-assessment/README.md

 ### Ally OKR assessment

-To implement a OKR assessment for allyc.
+To implement a OKR assessment for ally.

 ### To run in development: